Los Angeles Child Abuse Attorney

 Penalties and Sentencing

-Specific penalties for convictions of child abuse and child molestation
+Specific penalties for convictions of child abuse include the following:

 sex registration for life; payment for victim's medical or psychological treatment,